-Throughout the first three years, we've continued to build an 'open for business' culture across the organisation that has driven improvements to some of our customer services, such as the provision of Land Information Memorandum (LIM) reports.
+Since 2015, we've been building an 'open for business' culture across the organisation that has driven improvements to some of our customer services, such as the provision of Land Information Management (LIM) reports.

 We've also focused on improving how we communicate what we do and why we do it.
 We've put more effort into our social media presence to reach a wider range of people, and also maintained our regular features in local newspapers as we know they remain a key source of information for most Kāpiti residents.